Strict measures for at least another month

 “If you move too early and the health response gets out of control, then the economic consequences will be even worse.”

-There are 6468 cases of coronavirus in Australia, including more than 3700 people that have recovered.
+There are more than 6500 cases of coronavirus in Australia, including more than 3700 people who have recovered.

 The death toll has reached 63.